 A bit of confusion lies in the distinction between café and brasserie: my favorite “brasserie” is actually called La Didot Café (77, boulevard Brune), offering all sorts of authentic, traditional dishes, like andouillette with mashed potatoes.
 Another favorite brasserie, Le Centenaire (27, boulevard de la Tour Maubourg) – home of my favorite steak tartare in Paris and a truly delicious confit de canard – houses a Tabac and café as well.
 Parisians have gotten used to this interchangeability between the words, while locals of the countryside are not quite as accustomed to it.

-Le Bar à Vin
+Definition of Le Bar à Vin

 Wine bars have grown rapidly in popularity in Paris, with many of these establishments offering a lunch or dinner menu as well.
 Typically, wine bars have offered the “snack” menu of cafés, with a cheese or charcuterie plate as the only option.
 Today, wine bars like O-Château (66, rue Jean-Jacques Rousseau) offer a combination of bite-sized snacks to enjoy with wine and a full three-course meal.
 One of my favorite “wine bars” is more of a wine restaurant: Chapeau Melon (92, rue Rébeval) is a wonderful wine shop that offers a four-course menu (chef’s choice!)
 Wednesdays through Sundays to accompany the bottle of diners’ choice, to be purchased at retail prices, with an 8.50 corkage fee.